Sorbet (Hannibal): Plot

-Lecter (Mads Mikkelsen) attends an opera performance becomes so moved that he is the first to stand up to applaud.
+Lecter (Mads Mikkelsen) attends an opera performance and becomes so moved that he is the first to stand up to applaud.
 After the performance, he meets with an old friend, Mrs. Komeda (Ellen Greene).
 One of Lecter's patients, Franklyn Froideveaux (Dan Fogler) interrupts them to present his friend Tobias Budge (Demore Barnes).

 Graham (Hugh Dancy) and Crawford (Laurence Fishburne) are called to a motel room to investigate a dead man in a bathtub who had his kidney removed.
 Using his "ability", Graham deduces that the killer didn't kill him on purpose; he was actually trying to save him after the dead man suffered a heart attack.
 Due to the mishandling of the situation, he refuses to see the Chesapeake Ripper as the suspect.
 Meanwhile, Franklyn attends a session with Lecter, explaining that the encounter at the opera was not incidental, as he wants to be friends with him.
 Lecter makes it clear he is only his therapist and does not want to be his friend.
 Lecter then visits his own therapist, Dr. Bedelia Du Maurier (Gillian Anderson), attempting to imitate Franklyn's petition to make her his friend, but Bedelia declines that petition.

 A few months previously, Lecter becomes upset when he is treated rudely by a doctor during a medical checkup.
 In the present, the doctor's car breaks down when suddenly Lecter shows up, with the doctor struggling to remember him.
 BAU finds the doctor's corpse inside a bus, with his kidneys and heart removed.
 Graham deduces this is the work of the Ripper.
 Lecter takes another four victims and removes their hearts, kidneys, livers, stomachs, pancreases, lungs, and even a spleen from them.
-Graham is still affected by the encounter with Hobbs, even imagining himself meeting with Abigal (Kacey Rohl) and making him miss one of Lecter's appointments.
+Graham is still affected by the encounter with Hobbs, even imagining himself meeting with Abigail (Kacey Rohl) and making him miss one of Lecter's appointments.

 Katz (Hettienne Park) discovers security footage and the BAU finds that the organ harvester is a part-time paramedic, Devon Silvestri (Pierre Simpson), who aspires to be a doctor.
 They track his ambulance to save the life of one of his victims.
 Lecter, who accompanies the team, saves the victim while Silvestri is arrested.
 Lecter reveals to Graham that he worked as a surgeon but retired following a patient's death and settled on therapy as he felt more comfortable.
 Graham shares his opinion that there is only one Chesapeake Ripper, who was responsible for all of the murders except the first.
 Using the organs he harvested, Lecter makes a dinner for some of his colleagues.